madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 You'll often find pairing works less well when you've got signifiant skill disparity between a pair.
 If one engineer is clearly more experienced and is making all the decisions, then this can lead to the less experienced feeling overwhelmed and demotivated, whch can lead to disengagement.

 #### Pairing the wrong people
-It's important that you pair developers who will be well suited to each other.
+It's important that developers pair with someone they're well suited to.
 The most beneficial pairing will be two people who can learn from one another, share similar philosophies and balance each other out.
-You don't want a pair of people known for over engineering solutions, or a pair with similar bad habits.

 #### Backseat Driving
 When a pair of developers have significant skill disparity, or one member of the pair is louder then the other, then you may encounter backseat driving.
 This will typically manifest itself in the navigator telling the driver exactly what to type, and the driver following their instructions.